Summer fun on the Long Mynd

 With a vibrant purple jacket of heather, summertime is when the Long Mynd looks it most striking.
 It's also a time to enjoy family fun in the sun.

 Every weekend over the summer you can get over the Long Mynd by using the Shropshire Hills shuttle bus so why not leave the car at home or in the Carding Mill Valley car park and explore the hill?
 The shuttle bus runs every Saturday and Sunday in July and August as well as August bank holiday Monday.
+This years there is even an extra stop on the route.

 The shuttle bus is a great way to find a new picnic spot if you'd like to find some peace and quiet away from Carding Mill Valley.
 The valley itself is very popular on warm days and it's a great place to tick off some 50 Things, especially damming a stream.
 You can then reward youself with an ice cream or a homemade cake from our tea-rooms.
 But please try to clear your dam at the end of the day to help our stream stay healthy and fast flowing.